Fort Myers Subdivision (Seaboard Air Line Railroad): Decline and abandonment

 The Seaboard Air Line went bankrupt in 1930 after the collapse of the land boom and in 1931, service to Fort Myers and Naples was reduced to a mixed train that operated three days a week.
 In 1933, only six years after it opened, passenger service was discontinued entirely on the Fort Myers Subdivision.

-By 1942, the Seaboard Air Line abandoned the line from Naples up to Punta Rassa Junction.
+By 1942, the Seaboard Air Line abandoned the Fort Myers Subdivision from Naples up to Punta Rassa Junction, which essentially made the Punta Rassa Subdivision the south end of the line.
 The LaBelle Subdivision was also abandoned east of Alva and the Punta Rassa Subdivision was abandoned west of the San Carlos freight depot.
-After the abandonment in Naples, the Naples depot and the southernmost seven miles of the right of way from there up to Vanderbilt were sold to the rival Atlantic Coast Line Railroad.
-The Atlantic Coast Line would subsequently abandon their branch to Marco Island south of Vanderbilt and extend the remaining line down the former Seaboard right of way to the passenger depot.
-The Atlantic Coast Line restored passenger service to the Fifth Avenue depot in Naples which would continue serving passenger trains until 1971.
+After the abandonment in Naples, the Naples depot on Fifth Avenue and the southernmost seven miles of the right of way from there up to Vanderbilt were sold to the rival Atlantic Coast Line Railroad, whose line ran just to the east of Naples.
+The Atlantic Coast Line would subsequently abandon their branch to Marco Island south of Vanderbilt and extend the remaining line down the former Seaboard right of way to the Fifth Avenue depot.
+The Atlantic Coast Line restored passenger service to the Fifth Avenue depot which would continue serving passenger trains until 1971.
 Freight service would continue on this segment until 1979 with tracks being removed a year later.
+What remained of the Fort Myers Subdivision was abandoned and removed by 1952.

 Former right of way of the West Coast route within the Fred C. Babcock/Cecil M. Webb Wildlife Management Area in southern Charlotte County.
 It is now a dirt trail named "Seaboard Grade".
 The concrete footings to the right are remnants of a water tower for steam locomotives.

-What remained of the Fort Myers Subdivision was abandoned and removed by 1952.
-The Atlantic Coast Line later reconstructed the first mile and a half of the Punta Rassa Subdivision from their main line in the 1960s to briefly serve a rock mine just east of the Tamiami Trail (US 41), which is now the site of Lakes Park.
+In 1958, the Atlantic Coast Line built a spur from their main line along the first two miles of the former Punta Rassa Subdivision right of way to serve a rock mine operated by West Coast Rock Co.
+The rock mine was located on Gladiolus Drive just east of the Tamiami Trail (US 41).
+The mine and spur operated until the mid 1960s and site became the site of Lakes Park in the 1980s.

 The Seaboard Air Line would later merge with the Atlantic Coast Line Railroad in 1967 which created the Seaboard Coast Line Railroad.
 The Seaboard Coast Line would subsequently reuse the Fort Myers Subdivision name on the parallel ex-Atlantic Coast Line Lakeland—Fort Myers Line as the company adopted the Seaboard Air Line's method of naming their lines as subdivisions.
 What remained of that line was sold to Seminole Gulf Railway in 1987.